csampron/CESGA-Quantum-Spain-PCE-Factorisation/README.md

 #

-In this repository you can find the code used to get the results shown in the paper Can PCE solve the factorisation problem via optimisation?.
+In this repository you can find the code used to get the results shown in the paper <i>Can PCE solve the factorisation problem via optimisation?</i>

 The repository is organized as followed: